nitya-nepal/vedanasoft.com/src/pages/index.md

 mainpitch:
   title: Why Vedana
   description: >
     Vedana Software and Technology solutions will take your idea to completion.
     At Vedanawe believe in change to be the truth, research and development is out forte.
 description: >-
   Vedana means sensations.
 We may or may not observe it but at any moment of time, all the time we are feeling sensations in our body.
 Similarly everyone is feeling the vedanas in their bodies.
 In technical terms it can be compared data.
 In every application, there is always signals and information chaging with time.
 We see this flux of data as a part of truth.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
+        This is product 1 our first product we start with Inventory Management System

         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and